-- Do you need reservations to get into Point Lobos?
 Point Lobos is currently not taking reservations for hiking, though the state is considering implementing a new reservation system to control overcrowding.
 Entrance is first come, first served only.
-Permits are only required if you plan to dive, kayak or use the boat launch.
+Permits are only required if you plan to dive, kayak, or use the boat launch.

-- How long should we plan to stay at Point Lobos?
 We usually allow about 2 hours to walk the Cypress Grove Trail and South Shore Trail with young kids.
-But I’ve also stayed for over 4 hours with friends.
-There are many great options for short hikes, and you can piece them together if you’d like to spend a full day at the Reserve.
+But I’ve also stayed for over 4 hours.
+There are many great options for short hikes, and you can piece them together if you want to spend a full day at the Reserve.

-- What should we bring to Point Lobos?
-Be sure to dress in layers, as the weather can be difficult to predict.
+Dress in layers, as the weather can be difficult to predict.
 Summer days are often the foggiest.
 There are no restaurants or concessions in the park, so bring your own snacks, lunches, and water.
-There are some picnic facilities at Piney Woods, Bird Island, and Whalers Cove.
+There are picnic facilities at Piney Woods, Bird Island, and Whalers Cove.

 Do you have a favorite hike in or near Point Lobos?
 We’d love to hear about your experiences in the comments!

 If you enjoyed this post on Point Lobos hikes, you might enjoy: